This post originally appeared on VICE UK.

 His story was, of course, upsetting, but it was also infuriating.
-Shamsher has family in the UK and, under the Dublin amendment, that means he has a legal right to be here.
+Shamsher has family in the UK, and under the Dublin amendment, that means he has a legal right to be here.
 The only thing that's stopping him is the bureaucracy of the British government, which wasn't processing him fast enough.

-In January we promised to take thousands of child refugees – children like Shamsher, with family and somewhere to go in the UK, as well as 3,000 unaccompanied children – under the Dubs amendment.
+In January, we promised to take thousands of child refugees—children like Shamsher, with family and somewhere to go in the UK, as well as 3,000 unaccompanied children—under the Dubs amendment.
 On Sunday, it was revealed that the Home Office ignored a plan agreed by local councils to ensure vulnerable child refugees had a place to stay when they arrived in Britain and instead did nothing to prepare for when the Calais camp closed.
 They are now said to be panicking.

-I suppose I could have said, "I feel guilty about the part that my country has played in your situation," or, "We just had a vote, and 52 percent of people voted to leave to the European Union because of immigration, and I really can't speak for them, but let me apologise on behalf of the other 48 percent who, I think, roughly feel the same as me."
+I suppose I could have said, "I feel guilty about the part that my country has played in your situation," or, "We just had a vote, and 52 percent of people voted to leave the European Union because of immigration, and I really can't speak for them, but let me apologize on behalf of the other 48 percent who, I think, roughly feel the same as me."
 But I was speaking to him through an interpreter in a tiny room with a camera crew.
 I was trying to get a point across in as few words as possible; there wasn't much time for clarifications.

 I went to Calais because I wanted to do what I can to help.
-I wanted to try to remind people of the humanity at the heart of the crisis, at a time when refugees were being demonised in the press.
+I wanted to try to remind people of the humanity at the heart of the crisis, at a time when refugees were being demonized in the press.

-By the following day Jan Moir was writing in the Mail that I was "another indulged idiot".
-I was on the front page of the Star, a "sobbing luvvie".
+By the following day, Jan Moir was writing in the Mail that I was "another indulged idiot."
+I was on the front page of the Star, a "sobbing luvvie."
 There was a real hate in the things people wrote, as if me going to Calais was a vindictive attack on our country.

 Things escalated throughout last week, Gary Lineker supported me on Twitter and called on people to be more compassionate.
-The Sun ran a front page calling for him to be fired for "peddling migrant lies".
+The Sun ran a front page calling for him to be fired for "peddling migrant lies."

 I didn't think going to Calais was particularly controversial, but it turns out that saying we need to help vulnerable children is now dodgy territory.